 To replace authentication, see the following sample.

-No matter if you have integrated your own authentication system, or use the built-in OTP authentication, security tokens will be generated by Dexie Cloud and be securely stored on the client by the RSA keypair.
+No matter if you have integrated your own authentication system, or use the built-in OTP authentication, security tokens will be generated by Dexie Cloud and their refresh tokens will be securely protected on the client by the RSA keypair.
 This is important as the refresh token is long-lived and must not be possible to copy over to another device.

 The secure flow of retrieving and storing tokens

-- Client generates a new local non-exportable encryption key and stores it in IndexedDB.
+- Client generates a new local non-exportable RSA keypair and stores it in IndexedDB.

 2 ways of obtaining the tokens